10 Clever Uses For PVC Pipe

 1. Cord Cleanliness

 You can use a short length of PVC mounted to the wall (perhaps behind or beside your entertainment center or desk) as a place to tuck all your extra cords.
-They’ll fit inside and instantly “tidy” up that messy look that seems so unavoidable in these sorts of places.
+They’ll fit inside and instantly “tidy” up that messy look that seems so unavoidable in these places.
 Similarly, you can use longer lengths of pipe and actually run it along the wall, from the appliances all the way to the outlet.
 Running multiple cords through the pipe will, again, keep an otherwise unsightly necessity looking neat and clean.

 2. Cord Storage